 The project continues the work of Advancing Partners and Communities (APC) in Botswana and uses the earlier project’s community health worker model to:

-- Locate people living with HIV who are not enrolled in a care and treatment program
+- Locate people living with HIV who are not enrolled in a care and treatment program and link them to treatment

-- Locate previously enrolled patients who have difficulty taking medication
+- Locate previously enrolled patients who have difficulty taking medication and support them in adhering to treatment

 - Ensure that people living with HIV stay in care and are healthy